Samy Mmaee: Qarabağ

 On 17 July 2025, Mmaee joined the Azerbaijan Premier League side Qarabağ on loan from Dinamo Zagreb.

+Pafos

+On 12 July 2026 Mmaee joined Cypriot First Division club Pafos on a season-long loan from Dinamo Zagreb with a purchase option.

 International career

-Mmaee was born in Belgium to a Cameroonian father and Moroccan mother.
+Mmaee was born in Belgium to a Cameroonian-French father and Moroccan mother.
+Mmaee holds Cameroonian, French and Moroccan nationalities from his parents.
 He is a youth international for Belgium.
 He represented the Morocco national team in a friendly 3–1 win over Senegal on 9 October 2020.

 Personal life

 Mmaee's brothers Ryan, Camil, and Jack Mmaee are also professional footballers.